John C. Bogle: Investment philosophy

 His investment philosophy is the founding principle of the eponymous "Bogleheads" forum.
 This group is now supported by the John C. Bogle Center for Financial Literacy and hosts national conferences in addition to its online forum.
 Members of the group have collaborated to write three books expanding upon Bogle's investment philosophy.

 Later in his life, Bogle expressed concerns that the growing popularity of passive indexing would lead to a concentration of corporate voting power for leaders of the three largest investment firms (Vanguard, BlackRock, and State Street), adding, "I do not believe that such a concentration would serve the national interest."

 Philanthropy

-During his high-earning years at Vanguard, he regularly gave half his salary to charity, including Blair Academy and Princeton.
+In 1968, he established the Bogle Brothers Scholars Program at Blair Academy, which has since provided the gift of a Blair education to nearly 200 students.

 In 1991, he established The Armstrong Foundation, where "he gave back to the schools that had given him scholarships early in his life, the hospitals that had fixed his heart, his church, and the United Way".

 In 2012, Bogle said in an interview "My only regret about money is that I don't have more to give away".

 In 2016, the Bogle Fellowship was established at Princeton University by John C. Bogle Jr, Bogle's son.
 The fellowship sponsors 20 first year students in each class.

 Shortly before his death in 2019, Bogle's net worth was estimated at $80 million.